1dv022/syllabus/gettingstarted.md

 * Working with the .gitignore-file
 * Adding files and commiting your changes
 * Pushing your commits to github
-*

 ### Basic bash-commands
 During the course you will getting quite familiar with navigating file structures and installing tools using bash-commands in a terminal.
-Even though you will be guided through all steps in the process it is disadvantage to know the basic commands in bash like:
+Even though you will be guided through all steps in the process it is good to know the basic commands in bash like:
 * ls, cd, mkdir, rm
 * sudo

-You will find a good start guide here:
+You will find a good starting guide here:

 ### IDE (Integrated Development Environment)
 In this course several tools will be introduced to support a modern workflow.
 Though you sometimes will be forced to use some tools, the code editor will be your own choice.
 Demos etc. in the course may be recorded using different editors, however, recommended code editor is webstorm.